-- El Salvador’s Investment Law has as its objective economic growth through direct foreign investment and investment in general.
-Benefits of the Law include the fast-tracking of bureaucratic processes and procedures, the equal treatment of all investors, the freedom to make investments and the repatriation of profits.
+- El Salvador’s Investment Law has as its objective economic growth through foreign direct investment and investment in general.
+Benefits of the Law include the fast-tracking of bureaucratic processes and procedures, the equal treatment of all investors, the freedom to make investments, and the repatriation of profits.

-- The Free Trade Zone Law in El Salvador offers fiscal benefit to national or international companies that export their products.
-Activities that are allowed in Salvadoran free trade zones include production and assembly of industrial or consumer products; the growing, processing, and sale of flora that is cultivated in greenhouses in free trade zones; as well as others.
+- The Free Trade Zone Law in El Salvador offers fiscal benefits to national or international companies that export their products.
+Activities that are allowed in Salvadoran free trade zones include the production and assembly of industrial or consumer products; the growing, processing, and sale of flora that is cultivated in greenhouses in free trade zones; as well as others.
 Benefits that are enjoyed by companies investing in El Salvador under the Free Trade Zone Law include an exemption on the payment of duties for the importation of machinery and equipment, a tariff exemption for the importation of raw materials, an exemption on the payment of duties for imported lubricants and solvents, and a tax exemption on real-estate transfers.

 - The Law of International Services grants tax incentives to companies that are dedicated to providing services to international companies.
 To be able to take advantage of the benefits of the Law of International Services companies can establish their operations inside or outside of designated free trade zones.
-Among the activities engaged in by companies taking advantage of the provisions of the Law of International Services are international distribution, call or contact center operations, the maintenance and repair of airplanes, the design and development of software and other IT systems, international logistics operations, the repair and maintenance of shipping containers, research and development, international financial services, telemedicine, and post-production work for recorded materials.
+Among the activities engaged in by companies that utilize the provisions of the Law of International Services are international distribution, call or contact center operations, the maintenance and repair of airplanes, the design and development of software and other IT systems, international logistics operations, the repair and maintenance of shipping containers, research and development, international financial services, telemedicine, and post-production work for recorded materials.

 - Companies that are investing in El Salvador will find that the country’s labor force is numbered at 2.9 million people.
 El Salvador’s workers are highly productive and capable of learning new tasks in a short amount of time.
-In addition to manufacturing, the labor force in El Salvador is optimally occupied in the agricultural and service industries.
+In addition to manufacturing, the labor force in El Salvador is optimally occupied in the agricultural and service sectors.

 - Companies that are researching the possibility of investing in El Salvador will find that the country is a signatory of all major international treaties that have been established for the protection of intellectual property.
-In addition to being protected by international laws, intellectual property protection in El Salvador is granted by the Law of Trademarks and the Law of Intellectual property.
+In addition to being protected by international laws, intellectual property protection in El Salvador is granted by the country’s Law of Trademarks and the Law of Intellectual property.
 Trademarks can be registered in El Salvador for a period of ten years.
-Companies can petition to extend this term.
+However, companies can petition to extend this term.

 - Companies that wish to provide on the job training can seek assistance from the Salvadoran Institute of Professional Formation (INSAFORP).
 INSAFORP is an autonomous government agency that works to provide the human capital that is required to grow El Salvador’s economy.
 Foreign companies investing in El Salvador can receive funds to finance the training of their workers.